Cray-HPE/csm/README.md

 dashboard](https://connect.us.cray.com/confluence/display/CASM/CASM+Release+Progress+Dashboard)).
 Think of `main` as always tracking the _next_ (patch) release.

-Release branches track the lifespan of a specific `X`.`Y` release and are named `release/csm-X.Y`.
+Release branches track the lifespan of a specific _X.Y_ release and are named `release/csm-X.Y`.
 The commit on `release/csm-X.Y` corresponding to patch release `X.Y.Z` is tagged as `vX.Y.Z`.
 (This is important because the CI pipeline is triggered based on these _version_ tags.)